Updated: November 28, 2020

-They repeat these excuses in their heads, hoping that one day they’ll finally be able convince themselves that their dreams was a necessary sacrifice they had to make.
+They repeat these excuses in their heads, hoping that one day they’ll finally be able to convince themselves that their dreams were a necessary sacrifice they had to make.

 Never mind the fact that Walt Disney used to be a newspaper editor before he became an animator; that Harrison Ford was a carpenter before he pursued acting; that Andrea Bocelli was a lawyer before singing opera; and Brad Pitt used to be a chauffeur before breaking into Hollywood.

 There are countless other individuals, much like you and me, who one day decided that they’re not going to stay in a miserable job just because they can’t afford to quit.